In our office, you can directly contact:

 Teresa Ralicki, Associate Ombudsman

 Samantha earned a master’s degree in Conflict Analysis and Resolution from George Mason University.
-She has served as a small claims mediator for the City of Alexandria General District Court and was trained through the Northern Virginia Mediation Service.
-In 2008, Samantha supported the facilitation of high-level meetings of the Congressionally chartered National Committee on Levee Safety.
-While at NIH, Samantha co-authored the award-winning publication “Team Science & Collaboration: A Field Guide” and published articles in academic journals about the ombudsman profession.
-She is a volunteer mediator for the federal Interagency Shared Neutrals program.
-Samantha has co-chaired the International Ombudsman Association’s (IOA) Communications Committee since 2009 and serves on the Editorial Board of the Journal of the IOA.
+She has served as a small claims mediator for the City of Alexandria, VA, General District Court and was trained through the Northern Virginia Mediation Service.
+In 2008, Samantha supported the facilitation of high-level meetings of the congressionally chartered National Committee on Levee Safety.
+While at NIH, Samantha co-authored the award-winning publication “Team Science & Collaboration: A Field Guide” and she has published articles in academic journals about the Ombudsman profession.
+Samantha is the Co-Editor of The Journal of the International Ombudsman Association.
+She is also a certified executive coach through the International Coach Federation.

 Teresa Ralicki joined the Office of the Corporate Ombudsman as an Associate Ombudsman for the American Red Cross in 2011.
 In 2008 Teresa earned a Master of Arts degree in Dispute Resolution from the University of Massachusetts Boston, where she conducted research and wrote a thesis on Restorative Justice and Amish culture.
 Teresa also holds a Bachelor of Arts degree in Conflict and Peace Studies from Juniata College, where she completed research on laypersons' native theories of conflict and engaged in an on-site case study of the conflict in Northern Ireland.

-From 2009 – 2011 Teresa worked as a Personal Lines Underwriter for Nationwide Insurance where she assisted agents with navigating critical relationships with the parent company and within their communities.
 Teresa has extensive training in Mediation, Restorative Justice, and Conflict Coaching and has mediated small claims cases and community disputes in Boston, MA and Harrisburg, PA.
 Teresa also worked as a Restorative Justice Facilitator through the Center for Community Peacemaking in Lancaster, PA.
-Most recently, Teresa co-facilitated a leadership retreat for the Board of Directors for the International Ombudsman Association.
+Most recently, Teresa has facilitated leadership and board retreats for different non-profit organizations.